makinacorpus/corpus.reactor/doc/spec_v2.rst

 Objectives
 ------------
 The layout and projects implementation must allow us to

 - Automaticly rollback any unsucessful deployment
 - In production and staging, archive application content from N last deployments
-- In production and staging, archive the application data from N last deployments
-- In the near future, do warm/live migration
 - Make the development environment easily editable
 - Make the staging environment a production battletest server
 - Production can deploy from non complex builds, and the less possible dependant of external services

-This way, we can manage and provision anything we need on those nodes, but we also separates security concerns.

-In most cases building things on the production nodes is really a bad idea and error prone to lot of factors (network, build scripts bugs).
-We handle this by providing a simili PAAS approach were we assemble artifacts to produce production ready deliverables.
-Those artifacts will be able to run directly on production environments minus little provisionning, reonfiguration and upgrade paths
-This is non so far from an **-extract-and-run-**.
 For this, we inspired ouselves a lot from openshift_ and dheroku_ (custom buildpacks) models.

 Actual layout
 -------------
 Overview of the project source code repositories
 +++++++++++++++++++++++++++++++++++++++++++++++++
-A project will have at least 2 repositories
+A project will have at least 2 local git repositories.
+/srv/projects/myproject/git/project.git/
-- A repository where lives its sourcecode and deployment recipes
+  A repository where lives its sourcecode and deployment recipes /srv/projects/myproject/git/pillar.git/
+  A repository where lives its pillar

 This repository master branch consequently has the minimal following structure::

     master
         |- what/ever/files/you/want
         |- .salt -> the salt deployment structure
-        |- .salt/<env>/top.sls -> the salt sls file to execute to deploy the project
-        |- .salt/<env>/standalone.sls -> the salt sls file to execute to deploy the
+        |- .salt/notify.sls        -> notification code run at the end of the
-                                   project in non full mode
+        |                            deployment
+        |- .salt/PILLAR.sample     -> default pillar used in the project, this
+        |                             file will be loaded inside your
+        |                             configuration
+        |- .salt/rollback.sls      -> rollback code run in case of problems
+        |- .salt/archive.sls       -> pre save code which is run upon a deploy
+        |                             trigger
+        |- .salt/fixperms.sls      -> reset permissions script run at the end of
+        |                            deployment
+        |- .salt/00_DEPLOYMENT.sls -> all other slses will be executed in order
+                                      and are to be provided by th users.

 - A private repository with restricted access with any configuration data needed to deploy the application on the PAAS platform.
 This is in our case the project pillar tree::